 The zippers are reinforced with double stitching, which we appreciate in a budget set.
 The large mesh panels that cover the front bring their durability into question, however.
 The bags tend to lose their form when zipped open all the way, especially the large bags, causing your neatly rolled items to loosen.
 This was less of an issue with the smaller bags.
 This set is another good option for those who don't travel very often and don't want to spend a lot of money on accessories, or anyone who needs a set of large cubes for a long trip every now and then.

 Why You Should Trust Us

-This review comes to you from an avid traveler, Miya Tsudome, who has gone years not knowing that packing cubes existed and is adamant about how much they have improved her life since.
-Miya values organization, and products that help simplify her way of life.
+This review comes to you from an avid traveler, Miya Tsudome, who went years not knowing that packing cubes existed and is adamant about how much they have improved her life since.
+Miya values organization and products that help simplify her way of life.
 With frequent trips abroad in her past plus many miles backpacking in the outdoors, she brings years of experience packing and traveling with clothing to bring you an honest outlook on how packing cubes can really make a difference in your travel life.